-A. INSPECT SHIPMENT carefully for any signs of damage.

-- 1. All equipment is carefully manufactured, inspected and packed.
+- A. INSPECT SHIPMENT carefully for any signs of damage. - All equipment is carefully manufactured, inspected and packed.
 Our responsibility ceases upon delivery of crated boiler to the carrier in good condition. - Any claims for damage or shortage in shipment must be filed immediately against the carrier by the consignee.
 No claims for variances from, or shortage in orders, will be allowed by the manufacturer unless presented within sixty (60) days after receipt of goods. - B. LOCATE BOILER in front of final position before removing crate.
-See Figures 1-1 and 1-2. - 1.
+See Figures 1A and 1B. - 1.
 LOCATE so that vent pipe connection to chimney will be short and direct. - 2.
 BOILER IS SUITABLE FOR INSTALLATION ON COMBUSTIBLE FLOOR.
 Boiler cannot be installed on carpeting.

 - 3. FOR BASEMENT INSTALLATION, provide a solid elevated base, such as concrete, if floor is not level, or if water may be encountered on floor around boiler. - 4.
 PROVIDE SERVICE CLEARANCE of at least 24" clearance from front jacket panel for servicing and removal of front tankless heater.
 If boiler is equipped with a rear tankless heater, provide at least 24" service clearance on the right side of the boiler.
-Boiler flueways may be cleaned from the top.
-Provide at least 24" clearance from the top of the boiler for cleaning flueways. - 5.
+Boiler flueways may be cleaned either from the top or from the right side.
+Provide at least 24" clearance from either the right side of the boiler or the top of the boiler for cleaning flueways. - 5.
 For minimum clearances to combustible materials.
-See Figure 2-1.
+See Figure 2.

-C. PROVIDE COMBUSTION AND VENTILATION

-AIR.
-Local and National Codes may apply and should be referenced.
+C. PROVIDE COMBUSTION AND VENTILATION AIR.
+Local and National Codes may apply and

-Figure 2-1: Minimum Installation Clearances To Combustible Materials (Inches)
+Figure 2: Minimum Installation Clearances To Combustible Materials (Inches)